drewherron/toponymia/PRIVACY.md

   new address, and the change only takes effect once you enter it.
 - **Close your account** from the same panel, confirmed with your password.
   Your email address is deleted, your password is erased, your username is replaced with an anonymous placeholder, and the account is deactivated.
+Those deletions take effect on the live site straight away, but a copy can remain in the nightly backups described in section 2 for up to 30 days, after which it is gone.
 The username you were using is retired, so that it cannot later be registered by someone else — we keep a record of the name alone for this, with nothing linking it back to your former account.
 If you never contributed anything, the account is removed outright and the name stays available.
 Your contributions stay in the revision history, for the reasons in section 4 — closing an account cannot unpublish work that others have reused.
 This cannot be undone, and an account with an active suspension cannot be closed until the suspension is resolved.
 - **Ask what is held about you**, or raise any privacy concern, by emailing